 Public utilities of local governments: Generator arrives in Dnipro surveys and prepares specifications to respond smoothly and quickly to requests from recipient countries while also providing technical and specialized recommendations and proposals.
-Furthermore, JICS works to share and elevate information, knowledge, and experience by accumulating databases and provida wide range of fields for its staff.
+Furthermore, JICS works to share and elevate information. knowledge, and experience by accumulating databases and providing internal and external training in a wide range of fields for its staff.

-Technical Support Division in Charge of Finalizing Equipment Specifications echnical Support Division, Second ing internal and external training in NAGASAWA Naoki
+Technical Support Division in Charge of Finalizing Equipment Specifications